-- 7 The procedure for speaking tests is as follows: - www.papaCambridge.com (A) Start the recording.
-The test must be recorded throughout.
-The recording must not be paused or stopped at any point during the test.
+- 8. The speaking tests should proceed as follows: - Part A Start the recording.
 Give the candidate's name and number.
-Welcome the candidate(s) and explain briefly what is going to happen during the test. - (B) Warm-up section.
-Conduct a general conversation by asking the candidate(s) a few questions about herself/himself, the school, etc. to give candidate(s) time to get used to the examination situation.
-The purpose of this section of the test is to put candidates at their ease.
-As a guide, spend about 2-3 minutes on this section. - (C) Give the speaking test card to the candidate.
-This must take place AFTER the warm-up has taken place.
-Give any necessary explanation at this point, followed by a short preparation period (approximately 2-3 minutes), when the candidate may ask questions.
-The candidate may not make notes during this period. - (D) Main part of the test.
-This is a conversation based on the speaking test card.
-Either the examiner or the candidate may start the conversation.
-This section of the test should last approximately 6-9
+Welcome the candidate and explain briefly what is going to happen in the test, using the examiner script on the relevant assessment card page in the speaking test administration notes. - Part B Warm-up section.
+The purpose of this section is to give the candidate time to get used to the examination situation, and put the candidate at ease by conducting a short conversation (2-3 minutes) on general topics and the candidate's hobbies and interests. - Part C Give the speaking assessment card to the candidate.
+This must take place AFTER the warm-up.
+Any necessary explanation is given at this point, followed by a short preparation period (about 2-3 minutes), when the candidate may ask questions.
+The candidate cannot make notes during this period.